-My new hobby which I started in September 2016 is playing in Drum Machine, a drumming band based in Hebden Bridge.
+I’m in Drum Machine, a drumming band based in Hebden Bridge.
 We play drum and bass, techno, electro and house but on Samba drums.
 It’s hands down the best hobby ever!

 I graduated in 2000 with BSc Hons in Psychology and Criminology from Keele University and in 2014, gained an MSc in Advanced Practice Interventions in Mental Health from the University of Manchester.
 I worked within the NHS for 8 years and had several roles as an Assistant Clinical Psychologist and Assistant Neuropsychologist within Pennine Care NHS Trust so I have a good understanding of various therapeutic approaches including CBT and Mindfulness.

 This provides me with a unique psychological perspective that can be applied to childbirth.

 I believe the mind body connection is so important and yet it is lacking in the teaching within maternity services.